atru/atru.github.io/en/_posts/2014-03-12-guess-schema-by-query.md

 lang: en
 ---

-This one came up unexpectedly during a forced transition from MS SQL 2008R2 to MS SQL 2012.
+This one came up unexpectedly during a forced migration from MS SQL 2008R2 to MS SQL 2012.

 #Background#